✦ On the radar

 What makes it special

 Ikejiri-Ohashi is the residential Setagaya pocket between Shibuya and Sangenjaya — quiet, hard for tourists to find, dense with hidden small izakaya.
-Kotora is the standout: a tuna-specialist counter that breaks down whole bluefin in-house, lets you taste different parts of the same fish, and runs late on weekends (until 4 AM Fri/Sat/Sun).
+Kotora is the standout: a tuna-specialist counter that breaks down whole bluefin in-house, lets you taste different parts of the same fish, and runs late on weekends (until 4 AM Fri/Sat).
+Expect to spend around ¥5,000–6,000 per person.

-The Google rating (4.7 / 296 reviews) is the credibility signal — Tokyo izakaya rarely cross 4.5 because Japanese reviewers are conservative.
+Rated 4.7★ from 296 reviews on Google Maps — Tokyo izakaya rarely cross 4.5 because Japanese reviewers are conservative.

 How to visit